muhammadsaadx/Cycle-GAN-Face2Sketch2Face/README.md

 # CycleGAN for Face-to-Sketch Conversion

-This repository contains a PyTorch implementation of CycleGAN for converting face photographs to sketches and vice versa.
-The model is trained on a dataset of paired face photos and sketches to learn the bidirectional mapping between these two domains.

 ## Overview

 CycleGAN is a type of Generative Adversarial Network (GAN) that learns to translate between two domains without paired training examples.
 In this implementation, we use it to convert between: